 The National Strategic Research Institute (NSRI) at the University of Nebraska collaborates with the University of Nebraska at Omaha to bring forward the campus's capabilities, researchers and students to the U.S. Department of Defense (DOD).
-NSRI leadership and staff are proud of our accomplishments together and look forward to more opportunities throughout 2024!
+The NSRI team is proud of our accomplishments together and looks forward to more opportunities throughout 2025!

-NSRI carries the DOD University Affiliated Research Center (UARC) designation on behalf of the University of Nebraska System (NU) and each NU campus.
-This designation is sponsored by U.S. Strategic Command, Offutt Air Force Base, Omaha, Nebraska.
-NU/NSRI is one of only 15 DOD UARCs in the country.
+NSRI carries the DOD designation of University Affiliated Research Center (UARC) on behalf of the University of Nebraska System.
+NSRI's designation is sponsored by U.S. Strategic Command, Offutt Air Force Base, Omaha, Nebraska.
+NSRI is one of only 15 DOD UARCs in the country.
 It was established in 2012.

 Project Highlights@headingTag>

 UNO researchers can leverage the UARC indefinite-delivery, indefinite-quantity (IDIQ) contract vehicle through NSRI to quickly get on contract with DOD agencies for projects in NSRI's mission area.
 They can also tap into NSRI staff expertise and networks to connect their research and ideas to DOD needs.
-In total, 11 UNO researchers have led or co-led projects for customers through NSRI.
+Following are two active projects UNO researchers and students contributed to through 2024.

 NSRI Fellows@headingTag>